SUSTAINABLE MARIN SCHOOLS

 Program Manager

-Erica is a program manager at Sustainable Marin Schools.
-With a background in international relations, sustainability and marketing, Erica is passionate about using her career to further the cause she sees as most critical: climate change.
+Erica is a program manager at Sustainable Marin Schools focused on accelerating change, creating ties, and supporting her team by eliminating obstacles and gathering resources and expertise.
+With a background in international relations, sustainability, physics and marketing, Erica is passionate about using her career to uplift communities, protect biodiversity and fight for climate justice.

-She looks forward to being a multiplying force and to helping SMS’ partner schools accelerate towards their sustainability and resiliency goals.
+She looks forward to being a multiplying force and to helping schools accelerate towards their sustainability and resiliency goals by creating interest, infrastructure, capacity, and connections.
 Erica is dedicated to empowering our youth to live in and lead a greener future.

 Picture